Start here

 Hydrate

 Your vocal folds collide hundreds of thousands of times every day.
-They are bathed in mucous, which lubricates and protects them (as long as it remains thin and slippery).
-If you’re dehydrated, your mucous will be thicker and less able to lubricate.
+They are bathed in mucus, which lubricates and protects them (as long as it remains thin and slippery).
+If you’re dehydrated, your mucus will be thicker and less able to lubricate.

 What does that mean?: If you are dehydrated, it will take more effort to sing and you are less protected.